thingsboard/thingsboard.github.io/_includes/docs/user-guide/widgets.md

 **Basic functionality**

 Basic functionality is suitable for a quick start when you are using a single data source type without additional conditions or filters.
-It includes settings for the timewindow, datasource selection (entity alias or device), and a basic set of widget appearance settings.
+It includes settings for the timewindow, datasource selection (entity alias or device), and a basic set of settings for the appearance of widgets, which depends on the widget's purpose.

 {% include images-gallery.html imageCollection="add-widget-basic-mode" %}

 **Advanced functionality**

-In the advanced functionality, you can use multiple datasources (if supported by the widget), apply filters, and it includes five tabs for more detailed widget configuration: [Data](#data-settings), [Appearance](#appearance), [Widget card](#widget-card), [Actions](#widget-actions) and [Mobile](#mobile-mode-settings).
+In the advanced functionality, you can use multiple datasources (if supported by the widget), and apply filters, and it includes five tabs for more detailed widget configuration: [Data](#data-settings), [Appearance](#appearance), [Widget card](#widget-card), [Actions](#widget-actions), and [Mobile](#mobile-mode-settings).

-Additionally, in the advanced functionality, there are additional datasource types available: Function, Entities count and Alarms count (these data types are not supported by all widgets).
+Additionally, in the advanced functionality, there are additional [datasource](#data-source-types) types available: Function, Entities count and Alarms count (these data types are not supported by all widgets).

 {% include images-gallery.html imageCollection="add-widget-advanced-mode" %}